przemek83/penna-model/README.md

 ```cpp
 const std::vector<SimResults> simResults{runner.runSequential()};
 ```
-Computation will be executed using one thread only.
+Computation will be executed using only one thread.

 ## Parallel run
 By default, simulations are run in parallel using method `Runner::runParallel`.
 For those purposes, the functionality of `std::future` combined with `std::async` is used.
 Launching all simulations at once might take additional workload when there are more simulations than threads on a machine.
 This behavior might be improved by modifying the mentioned `Runner::runParallel` and allowing it to run a limited number of simulations in parallel at once.

 ## Progress indicators
-The implementation contains 2 optional progress bars available to use to visualize the current status of the run.
-Both are inheriting from `ProgressBar` class.
+The implementation contains 2 optional progress bars that can be used to visualize the current status of the run.
+Both are inheriting from the `ProgressBar` class.

 > **_NOTE:_**  Progress bars are optional and application can run without it.
 Remove call of `Simulation::setProgressBar` method in `Runner` class to not use it.